Fluid-attenuated inversion recovery: Technique

 In other words, one should typically use a TI of around 70% of the T_{1} value.
-In the case of CSF suppression, one aims for T_{1}-weighted images, which prioritize the signal of fat over that of water.
-Therefore, if the long TI (inversion time) is adjusted to a zero crossing point for water (none of its signal is visible), the signal of the CSF is theoretically being "erased," from the derived image.
+In the case of CSF suppression, the long TI (inversion time) is adjusted to a zero crossing point for water (none of its signal is visible), so the signal of the CSF is theoretically "erased" from the image.

+The standard T_{2} variant of FLAIR uses a long TE to develop T_{2}-weighting and a long repetition time (TR) to increase signal to noise ratio (SNR), while the T_{1} variant of FLAIR uses a short echo time (TE) and short TR to develop T_{1}-weighting.
+The TR also controls the SNR efficiency of the scan, which is optimal only for a particular T_{1}.

 Clinical applications

 The FLAIR sequence analysis has been especially useful in the evaluation and study of CNS disorders, involving: